 Once this Split screen is open, enter the details of the employee you are paying.
-See below that we have entered a date, payee, and amount.
+Below you will see that we have entered a date, payee, and amount.
 This amount is the amount being paid out of your bank to the employee.

 This transaction is the paying off of the amounts previously withheld in transaction 1.
 This transaction is very straightforward.

-Most likely the amount being paid out is more than the liability, since it also involves the Employer’s portion of taxes.
+Most likely the amount being paid out is more than the liability, since it also involves the employer’s portion of taxes.
 So instead of the $200 above, let’s say $400 was actually paid out for taxes.
-Anything in excess of that was previously withheld will likely be the Employer portion, which will use an expense account.
-Below is that transaction:
+Anything in excess that was previously withheld will likely be the employer portion, which will use an expense account.
+That transaction is below.

-Once this transaction has saved, you have completed your first round of payroll in Aplos!
-Let’s now take a look at how this would be recorded in Journal Entry.
+Once this transaction is saved, you have completed your first round of payroll in Aplos!
+Let’s now take a look at how this would be recorded in a Journal Entry.

-Journal Entry requires you to use the debits and credits of accounting to save these transactions.
-Both the Journal Entry work for these transactions; it’s just a matter of preference.
+A journal entry requires you to use the debits and credits of accounting to save these transactions.
+Both journal entry options work for these transactions; it’s just a matter of which one you prefer.

 See the journal entry below.
-This records the total amount of salary expense as the debit value, and the amount being paid out of cash, and the liability, as credits.
+This records the total amount of salary expense as the debit value.
+The amount being paid out of cash and the liability are recorded as credits.

 This will update your register for the amount being paid out, and create a payable for the liability withholdings.
-Now for transaction two.
+Now for transaction 2.

 See the screenshot below.
 The liability being paid off is recorded as a debit, and the cash paying it is the credit.

 As stated above, the amount being paid out for taxes is almost always higher than the amount previously withheld.
-The difference in those numbers is going to be your Employer portion of tax expenses.
-Below is that journal entry:
+The difference in those numbers is going to be your employer portion of tax expenses.
+That journal entry is below.